myanimestream/dolos/_guides/creating-your-own-service.md

 And there it is.
 Our own little Service, thanks for readin... - oh...
-Have a look at the output of Webpack:
+Have a look at the output of webpack:
 ```
 TS2515: Non-abstract class 'AniDB' does not implement inherited abstract member 'route' from class 'Service'.
 ```